tnnrhpwd/MX5-Telemetry/docs/PI_DISPLAY_INTEGRATION.md

 │   ═════════════════════════                                                 │
 │                                                                              │
 │   ┌─────────────────────────────────────────────────────────────────────┐   │
-│   │  SETTINGS SCREEN                                                    │   │
+│   │  SETTINGS SCREEN (scrollable list)                                  │   │
 │   │                                                                     │   │
+│   │  [Back]          ◄── Select with ON/OFF to return to Overview      │   │
+│   │  Brightness      ◄── RES+/SET- to navigate, ON/OFF to edit         │   │
+│   │  Shift RPM           VOL+/VOL- to adjust value when editing        │   │
-│   │  RES+ / SET-     = Navigate between settings                       │   │
+│   │  Redline RPM                                                        │   │
-│   │                                                                     │   │
+│   │  Units (MPH/KPH)                                                    │   │
-│   │  ON/OFF          = Enter edit mode for selected setting            │   │
+│   │  Low Tire PSI                                                       │   │
-│   │                                                                     │   │
+│   │  Coolant Warning                                                    │   │
-│   │  VOL+ / VOL-     = Adjust value (when editing)                     │   │
+│   │  Demo Mode                                                          │   │
 │   │                                                                     │   │
 │   │  CANCEL          = Exit edit mode / Return to screens              │   │
 │   │                                                                     │   │